superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 Unlike the autostart/autostop feature, which starts Machines based on app traffic, a standby Machine watches the Machine it's paired to and starts only if that Machine becomes unavailable.
 Learn more about [standby Machines](https://fly.io/docs/reference/app-availability/#standby-machines-for-process-groups-without-services).

-### What you get with `fly launch`
+### You get a standby Machine on first deploy

 When you deploy an app for the first time with the `fly launch` or `fly deploy` command, you automatically get a standby Machine for processes that don't have services configured in `fly.toml` (and therefore aren't visible to Fly Proxy).
 That standby Machine is a copy of the original, running Machine.
+You'll also get this standby Machine when you `fly deploy` after scaling to zero.

 ### Create a standby Machine yourself